fiorellatrigo/numpy/README.md

 Writing code isn’t the only way to contribute to NumPy.
 You can also:
 - review pull requests
-- help us stay on top of new and old issues
+- help us stay on top of new and old issues,
 - develop tutorials, presentations, and other educational materials
 - maintain and improve [our website](https://github.com/numpy/numpy.org)
 - develop graphic design for our brand assets and promotional materials